 Thesis/Project Proposal

-Students must complete a Thesis Proposal and submit it to the relevant Graduate Program Office along with the Thesis Proposal form.
-The thesis Proposal form is due as follows:
+Students must complete a Thesis Proposal and submit it through the Thesis/Project Proposal form on the SGS Portal.
+The Thesis Proposal is due as follows:

 Thesis/Project proposal due dates for full-time students